Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2019/11/eth-spin-off-pxl-vision.md

 With the help of the app, the verification of a person's identity becomes almost child's play.
 (Photograph: ETH Zurich)

+## New process is more secure

 The technology, called Daego (a mash-up of “digital alter ego”), supports all international travel documents as well as other forms of ID – for example, the voter card that serves as the primary ID in Mexico.

-## ETH’s good image

 There are other potential applications in the private sphere, for instance when employing a babysitter, hiring a private tutor, for online-gambling or even online-dating.
 With the PXL Vision app, people could quickly check to see if the person at the door is indeed the person who applied for the post.